Cray-HPE/docs-csm/operations/configuration_management/Troubleshoot_Ansible_Play_Failures_in_CFS_Sessions.md

     Example output:

     ```text
-    Error from server (BadRequest): a container name must be specified for pod cfs-e8e48c2a-448f-4e6b-86fa-dae534b1702e-pnxmn, choose one of: [inventory ansible-0 istio-proxy] or one of the init containers: [git-clone-0 istio-init]
+    Error from server (BadRequest): a container name must be specified for pod cfs-e8e48c2a-448f-4e6b-86fa-dae534b1702e-pnxmn, choose one of: [inventory ansible istio-proxy] or one of the init containers: [git-clone istio-init]
     ```

     Issues rarely occur in the `istio-init` and `istio-proxy` containers.
 These containers can be ignored for now.

-1. (`ncn-mw#`) Check the `git-clone-0`, `inventory`, and `ansible-0` containers, in that order.
+1. (`ncn-mw#`) Check the `git-clone`, `inventory`, and `ansible` containers, in that order.

     > If there are additional Ansible pods, examine those as well, in ascending order.

-    1. Check the `git-clone-0` container.
+    1. Check the `git-clone` container.

         ```bash
-        kubectl logs -n services "${CFS_POD_NAME}" git-clone-0
+        kubectl logs -n services "${CFS_POD_NAME}" git-clone
         ```

     1. Check the `inventory` container.